mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Even when not strictly necessary, centralization can be deployed to beneficial ends. {{AMBITION}} notes that "centralized structures can have virtues, such as enabling publics to focus their limited attention for oversight, or forming a power bloc capable of challenging less-accountable blocs that might emerge.
 Centralized structures that have earned widespread respect in recent centuries – including governments, corporations, and nonprofit organizations – have done so in no small part because of the intentional design that went into those structures."

 This can be seen when a function requires governance to realize common goals and protect minority interests.
-For example, content moderation functions consolidate decision making to impose community values.
+For example, content moderation functions impose community values, but can also be viewed as a choke point.
 Likewise, complex and risky functions like financial services (e.g., credit card processing) can be seen as beneficially centralized into relatively few, specialized organizations, where they can received the focused attention that they require.

-When centralization is purposefully used like this, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) or multi-stakeholder governance (see {{multi}}).
+When centralization is purposefully used like this, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) or governance structures (see {{multi}}).
 Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
-For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.
+For example, if a protocol requires a coordinated, global naming function, incorporating the Domain Name System is usually preferable to establishing a new system.

-Ultimately, deciding what is beneficial is a judgment call.
+Ultimately, deciding when centralization is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.

 ## Contributors to Centralization {#kinds}